Vyral/base-template/_posts/2021-09-09-how-passion-translates-to-business-success.md

 {% include pullquote.html %}

 I compare business to sports a lot.
-The goal of playing sports is to win a championship, but to do that, you have to prepare and train the right way.
+The goal of playing sports is to win a championship.
+To do that, you have to prepare and train the right way.
 You need to learn the fundamentals, stay healthy, and get stuff done.&nbsp;

 The same thing goes for business.
 Sometimes you have to stay late and study up on the playbook.
 If you do that, you’ll put yourself in a position to go to the next level.&nbsp;